cdn1864257-crypto/LuxioRectify/replit.md

 The design emphasizes a modern aesthetic, responsive behavior across devices (mobile-first approach), and improved user experience through streamlined navigation and clear calls to action.
 High-quality product images and detailed specifications are integrated.

 ### Technical Implementations
-The project is configured for the Replit environment with a unified `start-dev.js` script to run both backend (Express on port 3001) and frontend (Vite dev server on port 5000).
-Vite is configured with `host: '0.0.0.0'` and `allowedHosts: true` for Replit proxy support, and an API proxy forwards `/api` requests to the backend.
-Autoscale deployment is configured for static site hosting.
-The `copy-images.js` script ensures product images are correctly placed for the frontend.
+The project is configured for the Replit environment with:
+- **Development**: A unified `start-dev.js` script runs both backend (Express on port 3001) and frontend (Vite dev server on port 5000)
+- **Vite Configuration**: Configured with `host: '0.0.0.0'` and `allowedHosts: true` for Replit proxy support
+- **API Proxy**: The Vite dev server proxies `/api` requests to the backend on port 3001
+- **Deployment**: Autoscale deployment builds the frontend and serves via `serve` on port 5000
+- **Image Management**: The `copy-images.js` script syncs product images from `attached_assets/` to `frontend/public/attached_assets/`

+### Getting Started in Replit
+1. The project is pre-configured with all dependencies installed
+2. Click the "Run" button to start the development server
+3. The application will be available in the webview
+4. To deploy: Click the "Deploy" button for production hosting

 ### Environment Variables
 The application requires several environment variables for full functionality, including `MONGODB_URI`, `JWT_SECRET`, `ENCRYPTION_KEY` (critical for production), `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `EMAIL_FROM`, `ADMIN_EMAIL`, `MAXELPAY_MERCHANT_ID`, and `MAXELPAY_API_KEY`.